How to handle a tax return rejected by the IRS

-Your tax return may have been rejected for a host of reasons, usually a math error or typo -- and sometimes, it might not even be your fault.
-There’s no need to panic.
-Here’s what you need to know to get your return corrected and refiled to avoid any more IRS drama:
+But there’s no need to panic.
+Here’s what you need to know to get your return corrected and refiled to avoid any more IRS drama.

 If you receive a rejection notification, it means that the IRS discovered something it deems incorrect, or some information is missing, and it’ll be up to you to fix it so your tax return can be processed correctly.
+Here's what to do if it's your mistake.
 Your tax return might get rejected if you incorrectly entered your:

 Name, your spouse’s name (if you’re jointly filing), or names of employers, business partners or spouses.